Sharia

+Over time with the necessities brought by sociological changes, on the basis of interpretative studies legal schools have emerged, reflecting the preferences of particular societies and governments, as well as Islamic scholars or imams on theoretical and practical applications of laws and regulations.
+Legal schools of Sunni Islam — Hanafi, Maliki, Shafiʽi and Hanbali etc.— developed methodologies for deriving rulings from scriptural sources using a process known as ijtihad, a concept adopted by Shiism in much later periods meaning mental effort.
+Although Sharia is presented in addition to its other aspects by the contemporary Islamist understanding, as a form of governance some researchers approach traditional sīrah narratives with skepticism, seeing the early history of Islam not as a period when Sharia was dominant, but a kind of "secular Arabic expansion" and dating the formation of Islamic identity to a much later period.

-In the 21st century, the role of Sharia has become an increasingly contested topic around the world.
-There are progressives trying to argue that Sharia is compatible with democracy, human rights, freedom of thought, women's rights, LGBT rights, and banking.
-The European Court of Human Rights in Strasbourg (ECtHR) ruled in several cases that Sharia is "incompatible with the fundamental principles of democracy".
-In the modern era, traditional laws in the Muslim world have been widely replaced by statutes inspired by European models.
-Judicial procedures and legal education were likewise brought in line with European practice.
-While the constitutions of most Muslim-majority states contain references to Sharia, its rules are largely retained only in family law.
-The Islamic revival of the late 20th century brought along calls by Islamic movements for full implementation of Sharia, including hudud corporal punishments, such as stoning.
+Approaches to Sharia in the 21st century vary widely, and the role and mutability of Sharia in a changing world has become an increasingly debated topic in Islam.
+Beyond sectarian differences, fundamentalists advocate the complete and uncompromising implementation of "exact/pure sharia" without modifications, while modernists argue that it can/should be brought into line with human rights and other contemporary issues such as democracy, minority rights, freedom of thought, women's rights and banking by new jurisprudences.
+In fact, some of the practices of Sharia have been deemed "incompatible with human rights, gender equality and freedom of speech and expression or even "evil".
+In Muslim majority countries, traditional laws have been widely used with or changed by European models.
+Judicial procedures and legal education have been brought in line with European practice likewise.
+While the constitutions of most Muslim-majority states contain references to Sharia, its rules are largely retained only in family law and penalties in some.
+The Islamic revival of the late 20th century brought calls by Islamic movements for full implementation of Sharia, including hudud corporal punishments, such as stoning through various propaganda methods ranging from civilian activities to terrorism.

 Etymology and usage

 Contemporary usage

 The word sharīʿah is used by Arabic-speaking peoples of the Middle East to designate a prophetic religion in its totality.
-For example, sharīʿat Mūsā means law or religion of Moses and sharīʿatu-nā can mean "our religion" in reference to any monotheistic faith.
+For example, sharīʿat Mūsā means "law" or "religion of Moses" and sharīʿatu-nā can mean "our religion" in reference to any monotheistic faith.
 Within Islamic discourse, šarīʿah refers to religious regulations governing the lives of Muslims.
 For many Muslims, the word means simply "justice," and they will consider any law that promotes justice and social welfare to conform to Sharia.

-Jan Michiel Otto distinguishes four senses conveyed by the term sharia in religious, legal and political discourse:
+Sharia is the first of Four Doors and the lowest level on the path to God in Sufism and in branches of Islam that are influenced by Sufism, such as Ismailism and Alawism.
+It is necessary to reach from Sharia to Tariqa, from there to Ma'rifa and finally to haqiqa.
+In each of these gates, there are 10 levels that the dervish must pass through.